Saalam121/Hashira121/README.md

 - Node.js (built-in fs module)
 - No external packages required

-### Python:
-- Standard library only (json, fractions, decimal)
-- No external packages required

 ## Notes

-- The solution handles large numbers using BigInt in JavaScript and fractions/decimal in Python
+- The solution handles large numbers using BigInt in JavaScript
 - Only the first k points are used for interpolation as specified
 - The solution correctly handles different number bases (2-16)
-- Python verification script provides step-by-step manual calculation for small test cases